marxzuckerburg/marxzuckerburg.com/README.md

 It is high time we communise the internet and take back its means of production, communication, and the entire digital infrastructure which increasingly determines all aspects of our social and material life.

-I am building a 'socialist network' as an experiment in designing new socialist technologies.
-[Please help](http://komrade.app).
+I am building a ['socialist network' called Komrade](http://komrade.app) as an experiment in designing new socialist technologies.

-These are my thoughts and reflections.
+The following are my thoughts and reflections on technology, labor, and culture.

-## Thoughts and reflections
+## Fragments

 ### Laying down the *Grundrisse* (25 Sep 2020)